Have you ever made changes on your website and it hasn’t turned out the way you expected it to? Reverting back is stressful and time-consuming.

 Step 6: Once you’re happy with the changes you’ve made, go back to Staging on the BlogVault dashboard.
 Here, you can merge your changes to your live site with one click.

 You will be given the option to choose whether you want to merge all changes or select the ones you want.
 Within a few minutes, your changes will appear on your live site.

-Staging environments enable you to keep your live WordPress website functioning perfectly fine for your visitors while you experiment with it behind the scenes.
+Staging environments enable you to keep your live site functioning perfectly fine for your visitors while you experiment with it behind the scenes.

-With BlogVault, you get independent 1click staging options and reliable automated backups.
+With BlogVault, you get easy independent staging options and reliable automated backups.
 Restoring your site is as easy as one click and it is guaranteed to work.